ExpressenAB/exp-containership/Quickstart.md

 What we have done here is:

-* Added two additional containers 'elasticsearch' and 'rabbitmq', in addition to the main container that was already present (called 'web')
+* Added two additional containers "elasticsearch" and "rabbitmq", in addition to the main container that was already present (called 'web')
-* The 'web' container can access 'elasticseach' and 'rabbitmq' thanks to the 'links' property.
+* The "web" container can access "elasticseach" and "rabbitmq" thanks to the "links" property.
-'elasticsearch' can be reached under the hostname 'linked-elasticsearch', 'rabbit' can be reached via the hostname 'linked-rabbitmq'.
+"elasticsearch" can be reached under the hostname "linked-elasticsearch", "rabbit" can be reached via the hostname "linked-rabbitmq".
-* We have also added new environment variables in the 'web' container so that exp-config will use the correct hostname for the concerned services.
+* We have also added new environment variables in the "web" container so that exp-config will use the correct hostname for the concerned services.

 #### 5. Scripts, script, scripts